Where were you in 1969?

 Every 30-60 minutes, take a brief (2-5 minute) break.
 Get up and stretch.
 Take a walk around the building and get your blood pumping.

-Movement improves circulation, which markedly slows down when you’re sitting or long stretches of time.
+Movement improves circulation, which markedly slows down when you’re sitting or long periods.
 Movement is also the best self-remedy for creaking knees.
 It lubricates joints and prevents stiffness.

 4. Roll Your Eyes